Kobyla Kępa

-Kobyla Kępa (German : Kobbelkampe, Kashubian : Kobëlô Kãpa) is a village in the administrative district of Gmina Sztutowo, within Nowy Dwór Gdański County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km east of Sztutowo, 14 km north-east of Nowy Dwór Gdański, and 39 km east of the regional capital Gdańsk.
+Kobyla Kępa (German : Kobbelkampe, Kashubian : Kobëlô Kãpa) is a village in the administrative district of Gmina Sztutowo, within Nowy Dwór County, Pomeranian Voivodeship, in northern Poland.

 Before 1772 the area was part of Kingdom of Poland, 1772-1919 Prussia and Germany, 1920-1939 Free City of Danzig, September 1939 - February 1945 Nazi Germany.
 For the history of the region, see History of Pomerania.